Institute for Innovations in Medical Education Faculty & Staff

 Ms. Lee oversees the division’s medical education initiatives and designs several NYU School of Medicine projects.
 She presents regionally and nationally on the role of educational technology in the medical curriculum, computer-assisted instruction, and education data warehousing.
 Contact her at firstname.lastname@example.org.

 Ozgur Akduran, MS, Business Intelligence Developer

 Mr. Akduran’s interests include machine learning and statistical data analysis.
 He is also interested in how distributed computation technologies can aid in devising new ways to use data.
-Before joining NYU School of Medicine, he served as a software engineer in the U.S. Navy and worked in the telecommunications and finance industries.
+Before joining NYU Langone, he served as a software engineer in the U.S. Navy and worked in the telecommunications and finance industries.